-1. Tell us about your role and your vision
+1. Tell us about your role

 I’m the General Manager of Globe Content Studio, the content marketing division of The Globe, where I oversee day-to-day operations.
 Our team of journalists, strategists, designers and analysts creates and delivers creative content-based solutions that drive business results for our brand partners.

 My role is fun yet unpredictable.
 One moment I might be working with sales to pitch a new content program, the next I could be coordinating the execution, optimization and reporting of a print or digital program.
 It’s a quick-paced, competitive environment — not for the faint of heart, which is probably why I enjoy it so much.
 There’s a real ‘startup’ quality to the studio.
 The job rewards those who are open to experimentation and pushing boundaries but also able to think strategically and work well with others, especially important, given our work is often tied directly to clients’ bottom-line objectives.

 2. Why is Globe content so important to our readers?

 As someone who began her career in The Globe’s Report on Business editorial team, I understand the value of what we do.
 It’s inspiring to work at an organization whose mission is to make a better Canada, through courageous, empathetic and trusted journalism.
 Our reputation for editorial excellence is certainly an advantage as a news organization, but it also means our readers hold us to a higher standard.
 And so do clients on the advertising side, for that matter.
 With the bar set so high, I ensure that we bring the same rigour to the content marketing programs we produce that we do to our reporting in the newsroom.

 3. What are the benefits of advertising in specialized content?

 Over the past year, my team has created over 100 special content projects based on relevant topics and themes, featuring three types of content: